doar-e/doar-e.github.io/content/articles/reverse-engineering/2021-04-09-reverse-engineering-tcpip.markdown

   *Buffer = Reassembly->Ipv6;
 ```

-A fresh NetBufferList (abbreviated NBL) is allocated by `NetioAllocateAndReferenceNetBufferAndNetBufferList` and `NetioRetreatNetBuffer` allocates an MDL of `uint16_t(HeaderAndOptionsLength)`.
+A fresh NetBufferList (abbreviated NBL) is allocated by `NetioAllocateAndReferenceNetBufferAndNetBufferList` and `NetioRetreatNetBuffer` allocates a Memory Descriptor List (abbreviated MDL) of `uint16_t(HeaderAndOptionsLength)` bytes.
 This integer truncation from `uint32_t` is important.

 Once the network buffer has been allocated, `NdisGetDataBuffer` is called to gain access to a contiguous block of data from the fresh network buffer.
 This time though, `HeaderAndOptionsLength` is not truncated which allows an attacker to trigger a special condition in `NdisGetDataBuffer` to make it fail.
 This condition is hit when `uint16_t(HeaderAndOptionsLength) != HeaderAndOptionsLength`.
 When the function fails, it returns NULL and `Ipv6pReassembleDatagram` blindly trusts this pointer and does a memory write, bugchecking the machine.
 To pull this off, you need to trick the network stack into receiving an IPv6 fragment with a very large amount of headers.
 Here is what the bugchecks look like: